 To begin with, cut your sirloin into thin strips.

-A few weeks back a blogger buddy of mine had someone get irate with her for talking in terms of “your sirloin” and “your crock pot” when she gave instructions for recipes.
+A few weeks back a blogger buddy of mine had someone get irate with her for talking in terms of “your sirloin” and “your crockpot” when she gave instructions for recipes.
 I realized that I tend to talk like that back when I filmed cooking videos for Southern Living and the director had to correct me a few times.
-But I got to thinking about it when I was writing this post and really, if it isn’t “your” sirloin then I don’t think you have a right to be cutting it.
+But I got to thinking about it when I was writing this post and really if it isn’t “your” sirloin then I don’t think you have a right to be cutting it.
 So unless folks go stealing ingredients to make their recipes with, I reckon calling it “yours” is a pretty good specification. 🙂

-You want to cut your sirloin against the grain, so that it is tender and easy to eat.
+You do this so that it’s tender and easy to eat.
 A good way of knowing if you are cutting it right is to take a cut piece and gently pull it apart.
 This pulled apart pretty easily so I know I’ve got my dogs on the right trail here.
 Note: That is how easy it will come apart when you eat it, too!

 After you have removed the cooked beef, add the remaining tablespoon of oil, broccoli, and minced garlic to the skillet.

 If you’re like me, you’ll need to add extra broccoli to replace the broccoli that you ate while getting to this point in the cooking process.
-Putting raw broccoli (or carrots) within arms reach of me and expecting me not to eat them is an unrealistic expectation which everyone on the planet should just go ahead and cast to the wind.
+Putting raw broccoli (or carrots) within arms reach of me and expecting me not to eat them is an unrealistic expectation that everyone on the planet should just go ahead and cast to the wind.

-Reduce heat to medium and cook the broccoli, stirring often, until tender, about 3-4 minutes.
+Reduce heat to medium and cook the broccoli, stirring often, until tender (about 3-4 minutes).

-Add beef back to the pan.
+Add the meat back to the pan.

 Combine soy sauce with 1/3 cup of water and add this to the skillet.